 Cooking the Vegetables:

 Set this aside and let us work on the rest of the vegetables.
 Finely chop the onions and grate the ginger.
 Heat the oil in a medium-sized pan and add the onions and ginger to it.
 Cook the onion for about 5 mins or till it starts to soften.
 Chop the mushrooms finely – into 1/2 cm cubes and add those to the pan.
 Cook the mushrooms for just one minute cause we want the mushrooms to stay crunchy and not lose their water and get soggy.

-Grate and add the carrots to the pan and cook for another one minute.
+Grate and add the carrots to the pan and cook for another minute.
 Once the carrots have cooked for about one minute, they will start to soften.
 At this point, we can add the spices.
-Add the cumin, turmeric, paprika, the Worcestershire sauce, salt and pepper.
-Mix everything well so that the vegetables get coated with the spcies.
+Add the cumin, turmeric, paprika, Worcestershire sauce, salt, and pepper.
+Mix everything well so that the vegetables get coated with the spices.